pgeu/pgeu-system/docs/invoices/payment.md

 system.
 If somebody without such a deal wants to use the provider, this should be added.

+#### TransferWise

+This is a managed bank transfer method using the TransferWise system.
+Unlike many other banks, TransferWise provides a simple to use REST API to fetch and initiate transactions.

+Transactions are fetched on a regular basis by a scheduled job.
+These transactions are then matched in the same way as any other transactions.

+If the API token used to talk to TransferWise has *Full Access*, it will also be possible to issue refunds.
+If it only has Read Only access, payments can still be processed, but refunds will not work.

+Refunds also require that the sending bank included the IBAN information required to issue a transfer back.
+This information may or may not be included depending on sending bank, but the system will automatically validate this information when the transaction is received, and if the required information is not present, the refund function will not be available.

 ## Currencies

 The system can only support one currency, globally, at any given